elenirotsides/Trivia-Bot/README.md

 Discussions have been enabled on this repository, so please feel free to ask any questions, make suggestions, etc. over [here](https://github.com/elenirotsides/Trivia-Bot/discussions) if you'd like!

 Please report bugs by opening up an issue for it in the [Issues](https://github.com/elenirotsides/Trivia-Bot/issues) tab.

+# Known Limitations/Bugs

+Trivia Bot is still an active work in progress and therefore, it has some _quirks_ that still need to be ironed out.
+(Contributions are welcomed and encouraged, and this is a great place to start if you're wanting to dip your toes in the codebase.)
+This is a list of the issues that will be fixed eventually, but until then, please know that they're there:

+-   This happens in both chill and competitive modes.

+    > User 1 selects choice B, unselects choice B, then selects choice C. The correct answer was C and the bot accepts User 1's choice even though only the first selection should be considered.

+    The Discord API limits what we can do with reactions (which is how Trivia Bot collects answers).
+The solution would be to disregard any other clicks after the first attempt has been executed.
+The issue relevant to fixing this can be found by clicking [here](https://github.com/elenirotsides/Trivia-Bot/issues/52).

+-   If a user clicks on 🛑 to stop a game, the "Times's up" embed should be sent immediately, not after the time has run out.
+This happens in chill modes.
+In competitive modes, the embed is sent immediately, which is what we want, but the same should happen in chill modes.
+The issue relevant to fixing this can be found by clicking [here](https://github.com/elenirotsides/Trivia-Bot/issues/108)